garrandall/popular-music-data/tracks/up-all-night-drake-nicki-minaj.md

 I'm about whatever man
 Fuck what they be talking about,
 They opinion doesn't count,
-We the only thing that matters (oooh)
+We the only thing that matters (oh
 So we do it how we do it
 All up in your face, man, I hate to put you through it I be up all night
 Whole crew's in here
-Cause I don't really know who Imma lose this year (oooh) Man I love my team
+Cause I don't really know who Imma lose this year (oh Man I love my team
 Man I love my team
-I would die for them niggas (oooh)
+I would die for them niggas (oh

 Yo, if Drizzy sayin' get her Imma get her